An alliance for the alleviation of suffering in the world

 Measurement and estimation are of prime importance for most rational activities dealing with suffering, and quantitative studies concerning suffering should be developed as an independent subdiscipline, which could be called algometry.
 A few preparatory notes for algometry are given here.

-(how sure are we of its existence?) ; 4- its
+(how sure are we of its existence?) ; 4- its propinquity (proximity) or

-sensations of the same kind does it necessarily bring about?); 6- its
+sensations of the same kind does it necessarily bring about?); 6- its purity

-(how much sensations of the opposite kind does it
+(how much sensations of the opposite kind does it necessarily bring about?);

 respectively, pleasures and pains.

 inquired into quantification of matters related to the infliction of suffering

 of persons affected.